 10 great things about life in Germany

-Hearty food, efficient trains and waiting at pedestrian crossings … there are a fair few aspects to life in Germany that are different to what we expats are used to.
-As much as we like to complain about the endless bureaucracy and aversion to rule-breaking, there are countless other things that would make us think twice about ever leaving.
+Hearty food, removing your shoes at the door and waiting at pedestrian crossings… there are a fair few aspects to life in Germany that are different to what we expats are used to.
+As much as we like to complain about the endless admin and aversion to rule-breaking, there are countless other things that would make us think twice about ever leaving.
 So here, in no particular order, are 10 things that make life in Germany great.

 1. XXL Schnitzels

 Only in Germany can you order a Schnitzel that is bigger than your own head, one so large it droops over the edges of the plate.
 When I first arrived in Germany, I could barely finish half of one of these golden, succulent beauties.
-By the year’s end, I was comfortably finishing mine and all of my friends’.
+A year later, I was comfortably finishing mine and all of my friends’.
 A tender piece of pork, breaded and fried in butter, then served with that staple of German cuisine - waxy, fried, sunshine-yellow potatoes.
 What could be better?

 2. Strong workers’ rights

 Not to be underestimated!
-Germany treats its workers very well indeed.
+Germany has a long history of workers demanding better conditions and winning them through industrial action!
 Not only do we have some of the lowest working hours in Europe, but you can also count on higher salaries, permanent contracts and protection against unfair dismissals.
-Add 30 days’ paid holiday leave and one of the most generous provisions for parental allowance in Europe and you’re on to a winning combination.
+Add 30 days of paid holiday leave and one of the most generous provisions for parental allowance in Europe, and you’re on to a winning combination.

 3. Good-time Germans